Search Programs

 Courses for the VETT include anatomy and physiology of domestic animals; exotic and laboratory animal procedures; applied pharmacology; clinical lab techniques; anesthesia and surgical nursing techniques; companion animal nursing and nutrition; and more.
 There is also a course designed to review for the Veterinary Technician National Examination (VTNE).

-Students enrolled in the full time, on-campus program will attend classes Monday through Friday, and participate in a mixture of classroom instruction, hands-on lab courses, and practical experiences with live animals in a lab setting.
+Students enrolled in the full-time, on-campus program will attend classes Monday through Friday, and participate in a mixture of classroom instruction, hands-on lab courses, and practical experiences with live animals in a lab setting.
 The hybrid program is designed to enable students currently working at veterinary facilities in Hawaii to learn while they work.
-Hybrid students take didactic coursework in an online format, and are expected to lab work on campus.
+Hybrid students take didactic coursework in an online format, and are expected to complete lab work on campus.

 Online Vet Tech Programs for Students in Hawaii

-Luckily for residents of the Aloha State, there are also eight CVTEA-accredited, distance-based vet tech programs.
+Luckily for residents of the Aloha State, there are also ten CVTEA-accredited, distance-based vet tech programs.
 These programs typically involve a combination of rigorous online coursework and clinical intensives to be completed at qualifying animal healthcare facilities near a student’s home.
 Hawaiians seeking this option are advised to ensure that there aren’t any “state authorization” restrictions (i.e., laws which limit the ability of certain states to provide online education to students residing in other states).

 The prestigious Purdue University of Indiana also provides a part-time, distance-based associate program in veterinary technology.
-This online associate of applied science (AAS) comprises 35 classes such as anatomy; physiology; pharmacy procedures; diagnostic imaging; animal agriculture; small animal nursing; microbiology for vet techs; and management topics; as well as 17 corresponding clinical mentorships.
+This online associate of applied science (AAS) comprises 27 classes such as anatomy; physiology; pharmacy procedures; diagnostic imaging; animal agriculture; small animal nursing; microbiology for vet techs; and management topics; as well as 18 corresponding clinical mentorships.
 This program typically takes five years to complete.

-Notably, 95.2 percent of the distance-based program graduates between 2017 and 2020 passed the VTNE on their first attempt.
-Purdue University also offers an on-campus associate and bachelor’s program which boast a 87.7 percent VTNE first-time pass rate.
+Notably, 89.6 percent of the distance-based program graduates between 2021 and 2024 passed the VTNE on their first attempt.
+Purdue University also offers an on-campus associate and bachelor’s program which boast a 86.6 percent VTNE first-time pass rate.

 To discover the array of programs with web-based coursework, check out the online veterinary technology schools page.